yeexunwei/lung-cancer-image-classification/README.md

 # lung-cancer-image-classification
 Lung cancer image classification in Python using LIDC dataset.
+Images are processed using local feature descriptors and transformation methods before input into classifiers.

 ## Project Objective
 - To identify the best local feature extraction and image transformation method for lung cancer image classification